Dogyunjeong/portfolio-base/static-generator/README.md

 1. Custom components are a set of building and displaying component.
   - in building mode, Custom component will receive set of Building tools which the platform provide.
 But this will not limiting custom components potential.
 Custom component can have its own building tools.
   - As it is set of two component. the concern is that expecting there are two components or one wrapping component which contains the two components. **Currently I decide to expect there is only one wrapping component.**  The reason is that.
 1. This will allow us to receive a module as a component set.
 2. Custom component will have full freedom for developing.
+2. Type
+  - type definition let user can modify one's configured component to another component.
+  - Custom component config is strongly relied on the custom component which the config belong to.
+The type can allow which custom component could be behave similar way so the config can be transformed.

 ### About types